ahn1305/web3-django-authentication/readme.md

 **Windows**
-while installing the main package in windows you may get the following issue: https://github.com/ethereum/ethash/issues/131 (this has the solution for the issue)
+while installing the main package in windows you may get the following issue: https://github.com/ethereum/ethash/issues/131 (this has the solution for the issue).

 ## Contributers